feder-cr/resume_render_from_job_description/readme.md

 ## Installation

-To get started with ResumeBuilder AIHawk, follow these steps:
+To get started with Resume_Render_AIHawk, follow these steps:

 1. **Clone the Repository:**